iterative/dvc.org/content/docs/user-guide/managing-external-data.md

    moves a local file to the external location.
 This produces an external output in `dvc.yaml`.

-> 🔒 Note that for locations that require authentication there may be extra
+> \* Note that for certain `dvc remote` authentication methods, extra config
-> steps required.
-One way is to configure the remote accordingly after step 1,
+> steps are required (see `dvc remote modify` for details).
+Once access is
-> and use a special `remote://` URL in step 2. e.g.
+> setup, use the special `remote://` URL format in step 2.
+For example:
-> `dvc add --external remote://xcache/data`.
-See `dvc remote modify` for more
+> `dvc add --external remote://myxcache/existing-data`.
-> alternatives.

 <details>